Sher Mohammad Abbas Stanikzai: Taliban political representative (2001–2021)

 Stanikzai arrived in Qatar with Tayyab Agha and others in January 2012 to facilitate the opening of the Taliban's political office in that country.
 On 6 August 2015 he was appointed acting head of the political office, replacing Agha, who had resigned.
-After his appointment, Stanikzai pledged his allegiance to Akhtar Mansour, saying "I and other members of the Political Office of the Islamic Emirate declare allegiance to the honorable Mullah Akhtar Mansoor."
+After his appointment, Stanikzai pledged his allegiance to Akhtar Mansur, saying "I and other members of the Political Office of the Islamic Emirate declare allegiance to the honorable Mullah Akhtar Mansoor."
 He was confirmed in his position as head of the political office in November 2015.

 From 18–22 July 2016, he traveled to China for talks with Chinese officials.
 In February 2017, Stanikzai was denied entry to the United Arab Emirates.

 From 7–10 August 2018, he led a delegation of Taliban officials to Uzbekistan.
 The delegation met with Uzbekistan's Foreign Minister Abdulaziz Kamilov and Uzbekistan's special representative to Afghanistan Ismatilla Irgashev.
 From 12–15 August, he traveled to Indonesia for talks with officials, meeting Indonesian First Vice President Muhammad Jusuf Kalla, Indonesia Foreign Minister Retno Marsudi and Hamid Awaluddin, Indonesia's special representative for Afghanistan.
 He became the deputy head of the office in September 2020, replaced by Abdul Hakim Haqqani.